Semhar-Hidad/Semhar-Hidad/README.md

 - 🔭 I’m currently working on building my online portfolio and publishing my writing on sites like Medium, Dev, & LinkedIn.
 I recently graduated from Middle Tennessee State University with a Bachelor of Arts in English.
 - 📖 I am an avid reader and I love learning new things!
 While I love self-development, I also really enjoy fiction novels.
 I just finished Circe by Madeline Miller and it was incredible.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I met Beyonce and Dolly Parton on the same day.
+- ⚡ Fun fact: Leonardo DiCaprio didn't actually die in the *Titanic*.
+He was just acting 😂🤣

 🛠️ **Skills**